Siloaman/IBKR_API_v1/README.md

 shares go back down to 0% -> sell all ($700 + $330 = $1030 or +3%)
 shares go up to +30% (sell all ($910 + $330 = $1240 or +24%)

+all trades are a mazimum of 1/10 of total equity value